fbpx

 The traditional way of computing property tax using the evaluated value established locally has been substituted with an approach based on the value of both structures and land determined by the treasury department resulting in a more dependable and transparent process.

-Residential properties that used to be exempt, from property taxes are now required to pay taxes well This change has led to a considerable rise, in the amount of revenue collected from property taxes
+Residential properties that used to be exempt from property taxes must now pay taxes well.
+This change has led to a considerable rise in the amount of revenue collected from property taxes.

-Variable Tax Rates Update;, than a fixed rate of 12 50% a sliding scale is now in place adjusting based on the property’s usage to ensure taxes align, with its intended purpose and worth.
+Variable Tax Rates Update: Instead of a fixed rate of 12 50%, a sliding scale is now in place, adjusting based on the property’s usage to ensure taxes align with its intended purpose and worth.

-Responsibility, for property tax collection falls on the district administration of each jurisdiction known as tambon.
+Responsibility for property tax collection falls on the district administration of each jurisdiction, known as the tambon.

 1. Taxable Assets Include Land and Buildings as Condominium Units subject, to taxes based upon their assessed value.